Shrilakshmi-NK/Basic-projects/README.md

 A command-line version of the classic Hangman game using Python.
 Good for practicing string manipulation and control flow.

 ### **PRESENTATIONS**
-- CALENDER USING C.pptx
+- CALENDER USING C.pptx:
 A presentation explaining the logic and implementation of a calendar program in C.

-- Project 1 hangman2.pptx
+- Project 1 hangman2.pptx:
 A slide deck outlining the Hangman project — features, code snippets, and demonstration.

-- project 2 ticket booking 2.pptx
+- project 2 ticket booking 2.pptx:
 A presentation about the airplane ticket booking system project, possibly explaining the flow and output of the program.